nmdattt/Data-Professional-Survey-Dashboard-Power-BI/README.md

 * Time taken / time spent answering the survey

 ## Data Cleaning & Transformation (Power Query)
-Below is a summary of the cleaning pipeline you implemented — reconstructed from APPLIED STEPS.

 ### 1. Column cleanup & restructuring
 * Removed unnecessary columns (multiple stages)